HL7/fhir-shorthand/input/pagecontent/index.md

 Experience across many domains has shown that complex software projects are best approached with textual languages.
 As a DSL designed for the job of profiling and IG creation, FSH is concise, understandable, and aligned to user intentions.
 Users may find that the FSH language representation is the best way to understand a set of profiles.
 Because it is text-based, FHIR Shorthand brings a degree of editing agility not found in graphical tools (cutting and pasting, global search and replace, spell checking, etc.) FSH is ideal for distributed development under source code control, providing meaningful version-to-version differentials, support for merging and conflict resolution, and nimble refactoring.
 These features allow FSH to scale in ways that other approaches cannot.
 Any text editor can be used to create or modify FSH, but advanced text editor plugins may also be used to further aid authoring.

+#### Related Tools

+Accompanying the FSH language is a reference implementation, [SUSHI](sushi.html) (an acronym for for "**S**USHI **U**nshortens **SH**orthand **I**nputs"), that translates FSH into FHIR artifacts and enables production of FHIR IGs.
+There is also a tool, [FSH Food](https://github.com/lantanagroup/fshfood), that converts profiles and extensions (StructureDefinitions) into FSH.
+Together with the [HL7 IG Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation), these tools present a complete solution for creating and maintaining a FHIR IG.

+_NOTE: SUSHI and FSH Food are in active development.
+SUSHI is expected to support all proposed FHIR Shorthand features at the time of ballot, but FSH Food is not guaranteed to do so.
+In addition, these tools are expected to continue to evolve and change during and after the ballot._

 ### Creating an IG with FSH and SUSHI

 As illustrated below, creating an IG with FSH and SUSHI consists of three steps: